 monitoring and evaluation of impact and project outcomes.

-- 120 Master Trainers attended a 10 day Master Trainer (MT) development programme to develop their skills and knowledge in how to use interactive, learner-centred and activity-based teaching methodologies and implement new techniques in their teaching as well as in training teachers and also developed mentoring skills so that they can effectively support other trainers and teachers
+- 120 Master Trainers attended a 10-day Master Trainer (MT) development programme.
+The aim was to develop their knowledge and skills to use interactive, learner-centred, activity-based teaching methodologies, and implement them in their teaching.
+They also learn training and mentoring skills so that they can effectively support other trainers and teachers.

-- 1250 primary school teachers participated in a five day course, spread out through day-release over 5 weeks to develop their skills and knowledge in using interactive, learner-centred and activity-based teaching methodologies and implement new techniques in their classrooms
+- 1250 primary school teachers participated in a five-day course, spread out over five weeks of day releases.
+The aim was to develop their knowledge and skills to use interactive, learner-centred and activity-based teaching methodologies and implement these new techniques in their classrooms.

 - The trained MTs and teachers are better able to reflect on their own performance and evaluate their own teaching sessions and undertaken activities to contribute to their own Continuing Professional Development.